French National Centre for Scientific Research: Ranking

 Despite being a fundamental science institution, in the Reuters ranking of most innovative institutions, the CNRS was ranked No. 8 worldwide and No. 3 in Europe based on total patents by the institution between 2012 and 2017 that were subsequently granted by patent offices.
 The Webometrics Ranking of World Universities ranked CNRS third worldwide.
+In 2025, the CNRS was ranked No. 3 worldwide in the SCImago Institutions Rankings.